BlochLior/react-and-django-tutorial/README.md

 # React & Django Polls Application

-A modern, full-stack polling application built with **React** (frontend) and **Django** (backend).
+A modern, full-stack polling application built with **React** (frontend) and **Django** (backend), and a **MySQL** database to maintain the data.
 This project demonstrates enterprise-level development practices with comprehensive testing, performance optimization, and maintainable architecture.

-todo: need to update the readme since it is somewhat irrelevant at parts.

 ## 🎯 Project Overview